BigSoftVideo/DOTE/tips.md

 These rules help _DOTE_ give better assistance.
 They avoid problems with skewed layout and messy vertical alignment of elements, such as overlaps and alignment symbols.
-They also allow _DOTE_ to export in a variety of layouts (eg. document or subtitles) with line numbering.
+They also allow _DOTE_ to export in a variety of layouts (eg. document) with line numbering.

 You are, of course, allowed to format your transcripts as you wish.
-Just expect a lot of errors and warnings, as well as mashed up exported transcripts that are not word processor friendly.
+Just expect a lot of errors and warnings flagged by _DOTE_, as well as mashed up exported transcripts that are not word processor friendly.
 If you do, then at least turn off error and warning messages to avoid colouring your transcript red.

 ### How do I _save_ my Transcripts? <a id='tip26'></a>